mamba-org/gator/README.md

 - Clone an existing environment
   Click the clone button next to an environment in the list, and enter the desired name of the new environment.

+- Import an exported environment from a YAML file

 ## Development